Phnom Penh Guide

 15 Dec.23: Does anyone want to go shopping?

-www.fuzzykensblog.comHowever, whether for necessity or therapy, I recommend visiting the Exchange Square on street 106.
+Phnom Penh Guide https://fuzzykensblog.com/However, whether for necessity or therapy, I recommend visiting the Exchange Square on Street 106.
 Just five minutes’ walk from the unmistakable Vattanac Capital.
-This cream-coloured building, with its 16 floors of office space over 4 floors dedicated to a selection of retail outlets, should not disappoint you.
+This cream-colored building, with its 16 floors of office space over 4 floors dedicated to a selection of retail outlets, should not disappoint you.
 You will discover shops and restaurants as diverse as the Guardian Pharmacy and Hard Rock Café.
 Moreover, included in an array of outlets there is a Legend Cinema, banks and from the 4th floor deck with its “Kids Park” children’s play center, you will find a “rooftop” restaurant complete with pleasant views of the surrounding city.

 I often shop at Lucky Supermarket and make use of the ATMs.
 All told, a nice shopping experience in a super clean environment, with in-house parking.